codejutsu1/laravel-vtung/README.md

 ## Contributing

-Feel free to submit Issues (for bugs or suggestions) and Pull Requests.
+Feel free to submit Issues (for bugs or suggestions) and Pull Requests(to the 1.x branch).

 ## Security Vulnerabilities